neoversionsix/Psyence/Scientific-Morality.md

 5) Moving towards an increase in [well-being](https://en.wikipedia.org/wiki/Well-being) of consciousness is desirable.
 6) '[Good](https://en.wikipedia.org/wiki/Good)' and '[evil](https://en.m.wikipedia.org/wiki/Evil)' actions are in relation to their effects on the well-being of consciousness.
 Good actions increase the well-being of consciousness and evil (bad) actions do the contrary.
 7) [Good](https://en.wikipedia.org/wiki/Good)' and [evil](https://en.m.wikipedia.org/wiki/Evil) actions *can* be determined by the Scientific Method.

+# Human Identity
+The identity of humans can function in a hierarchy.
+The hierarchy that makes the most sense is as below.
+1. A component of the universe
+2. A lifeforms
+3. An animal
+4. A human

+Notice that Religion and nationality are not above.
+These identities are considered more specific child identities.
+They are no higher in the hierarchy because if they were it would create a less synchronised humanity.
+National or Religious identity being too high in our identity hierarchy is dangerous and can be a cause for wars between people of religious/national identities.